 Email

 Megan grew up on farmland outside of Boise, Idaho.
 When she met her husband, she moved to the city and got married.
 Boise is where she was encouraged to pursue an education.
 She fell in love with History and Anthropology.
 She followed her husband to Kennewick, Washington, and completed her Associate Degree from Columbia Basin College (CBC) which emphasized Anthropology.
 At CBC Megan worked as a student worker in the Biology Lab stockroom.
-Megan then transferred and graduated from Washington State University Tri-Cities (WSU-TC) with a B.A. in History and a concentration in Anthropology.
+Megan then transferred and graduated from Washington State University Tri-Cities (WSU-TC) with a B.A. in History with a concentration in Anthropology.
 During her time at WSU, she participated in two clubs: World Research and History.
 In her last semester she served as Vice President of the History Club.
 Megan also completed an internship with MCBONES Coyote Canyon Mammoth site (CCMS) at WSU.
 She produced a local history research project for MCBONES and currently holds a seat on the MCBONES Board of Directors.
 In 2021 NWA hired Megan as a Junior Technical Specialist.
 Megan enjoys spending her time with her family, volunteering at CCMS, maintaining her aquariums, camping, and taking long walks.